Leonardomav/Music_Visualizer/README.md

-# music_visualizer
+# Music Visualizer
-Simple project for Generative Design Course
+Simple music visualizer using boids as inspiration